werf/werf/docs/_includes/reference/cli/werf_cleanup.md

             in kube-config (or only for the context specified with option --kube-context).
 When
             disabled will scan all namespaces in all contexts (or only for the context specified
             with option --kube-context).
 (Default $WERF_SCAN_CONTEXT_NAMESPACE_ONLY)
+      --scan-context-only=''
+            Scan for used images only in the specified kube context, scan all contexts from kube
+            config otherwise (default false or $WERF_SCAN_CONTEXT_ONLY)
       --secondary-repo=[]
             Specify one or multiple secondary read-only repos with images that will be used as a
             cache.